Thanksgiving, a heartfelt holiday…

 Thanksgiving dinner may have been the main event but for me, nothing topped Thanksgiving lunch.
 I did not really enjoy visiting my mother’s family, since I was the only child my age.
 Everyone else was either an adult or a senior citizen and so I was left to sit in front of the TV until dinnertime.
 If the men were watching a game, I would fall asleep in a corner until it was time to eat.

 It was not until I was about fifteen that I began to spend Thanksgiving with my best friend’s family.
 That is when I noticed that they would each give thanks for something.
-Although I came from a Catholic family that attended church every Sunday, they seemed to overlook this very important Thanksgiving detail.
 When my turn came to say what I was grateful for, I knew it would be the same each year.
 I was grateful to be invited into my friend’s home.
 Perhaps it was that I no longer felt ignored that made me feel so comfortable with them or how I always felt accepted.
 They soon became like a second family to me and have remained so ever since.
+Don’t get me wrong, I loved my own family and I knew they loved me to pieces, but I particularly remember the absolute boredom that accompanied that day and I was so elated to be with people whose company I completely enjoyed.

 Both me and my best friend were first-generation Americans.
 Our families had landed in the land of the free and like most immigrants, immediately adopted the Thanksgiving tradition.
+Since I had been born in the US, it was all I had ever known.
 It did not matter that I spent Thanksgiving dinner away from my mother and her cousin’s family.
 Our Thanksgiving lunch became the tradition I treasured most.
 We always made my favorite side dishes: potato salad, yellow rice and ripe yellow plantains and there was always flan for dessert.

 Thanksgiving follows you around the world.

-I moved to Rome in September a few years ago and when November rolled around I began to organize a Thanksgiving of my own.
+I moved to Rome in September, several years ago and when November rolled around I began to organize a Thanksgiving of my own.
 There were two other Americans helping me and several excited Italians who could not wait to see the turkey.
 I realized that Thanksgiving is a holiday that you take with you wherever you go.
-When I had been on tour in Germany, our company had organized a Thanksgiving feast for us.
+When I had been on tour with Hair – the musical, in Germany, our company had organized a Thanksgiving feast for us.
 There were no whole turkeys to be found along the Rhine but they managed to order each of us an identical turkey piece.

 Wherever I may find myself, I feel the need to celebrate Thanksgiving.
 Labor Day and Memorial Day come and go without me even noticing.
 July 4th is more of an excuse to have a picnic or a barbecue.
 Thanksgiving, on the other hand, is an absolute must.